 Result:

 Stage gates allow you to transparently map out the life cycle of your project.
-The current stage gate of a project can be checked in the various Meisterplan views.
-Get a quick overview of all projects with one or more stage gates by either sorting the Project List or filtering the Portfolio Designer accordingly.
+The current stage gate of a project can be checked in various Meisterplan views.
+Get a quick overview of all projects with one or more stage gates in the Board View.
 Or group the Roadmap by stage gate when you need the long-term view.

 You can also create portfolios including all projects currently in one or more stage gate, and assign specific access rights to them.
 Meisterplan contains pre-configured portfolios that can be used directly, or adapted to your needs: